steliostavroulakis/steliostavroulakis.github.io/_pages/about.md

 News
 ======

 * **June 2022** - Submitted my MS thesis entitled ["Computing Nash Equilibria in Adversarial Stochastic Team Games"](https://steliostavroulakis.github.io/files/MS_Thesis_UCI.pdf).
-Algorithm implementation and multi-agent RL environment [here](https://github.com/steliostavroulakis/AdversarialTeamGames).
+Code containing algorithm implementation and multi-agent RL environment can be found [here](https://github.com/steliostavroulakis/AdversarialTeamGames).

 * **May 2022** - Participated in the [Learning and Games](https://simons.berkeley.edu/programs/games2022) program at the Simons Institute for the Theory of Computing.
 Particularly enjoyed the [Multi-Agent Reinforcement Learning and Bandit Learning](https://simons.berkeley.edu/workshops/games2022-3) Workshop.

 * **March 2022** - Our paper entitled [Reinforcement Learning for Location-Aware Scheduling](https://arxiv.org/abs/2203.03480) got accepted at the inaugural ICLR 2022 Workshop on [Generalizable Policy Learning in Physical World](https://ai-workshops.github.io/generalizable-policy-learning-in-the-physical-world/).

+* **July 2021** - Completed the [Reinforcement Learning specialization](https://coursera.org/share/79e65992652227a9c3872d9ea3a031a3) offered by the University of Alberta.
+This was probably one of the most organized and well-crafted courses I have ever taken.